Am I eligible for Medicare?

 Why do some people get Medicare automatically?

-Contact Social Security for more information about the amount of time required to be eligible for Medicare.
+Visit SSA.gov to learn if you may be eligible for Medicare.
 If you get benefits from the Railroad Retirement Board (RRB), call 1-877-772-5772.

 How do I get Medicare?